 These diseases can be addressed by establishing local campaigns to distribute medicines, subsidies and donations by pharmaceutical companies and increasing awareness about the mechanisms of transmission.

-Although malaria is a worldwide phenomenon, its effects are particularly felt in countries which are not equipped with appropriate health care and education services.
+Although malaria is a worldwide phenomenon, its effects are particularly felt in countries that are not equipped with appropriate health care and education services.
 An article published in the Malaria Journal stated that countries such as Ethiopia are particularly predisposed to malaria as a consequence of poor living conditions and remote sources of clean water.

 It is estimated by the Ethiopian Federal Ministry of Health that each year, four to five million people in Ethiopia suffer from malaria, and even greater numbers are at risk.
 In order to address the vast numbers of malaria cases in Ethiopia, campaigns should be set up locally that provide clean water.

 The local population should also be educated on ways to keep their households clean, and in particular, avoid stagnant water, which is a potent breeding ground for parasites and mosquitoes.
-A humanitarian organization called Nothing but Nets, has initiated the anti-malaria revolution by distributing millions of mosquito nets to families all across Sub-Saharan Africa.
+A humanitarian organization called Nothing but Nets has initiated the anti-malaria revolution by distributing millions of mosquito nets to families all across Sub-Saharan Africa.

 AIDS prevention strategies should focus on raising awareness about the methods of transmission.
 Provisions should be made to subsidize preventive measures such as contraception and sterile needles.